bhagyashree-ap/Readme/README.md

 ---

 ### 👩‍💻 About Me
-I’m **Bhagyashree Anil Patil**, an **MS in Computer Science student at New York University (NYU)** passionate about developing intelligent, data-driven systems that connect cloud, machine learning, and scalable backend technologies.
+I’m **Bhagyashree Anil Patil**, an **MS in Computer Science student at New York University (NYU)** passionate about developing intelligent systems that connect cloud, machine learning, and backend technologies.
-My interests lie in **AI-powered engineering, data pipelines, and distributed computing** — building solutions that are clean, impactful, and production-ready.

 ---